euclidr/darts/README.md

 It can:

 1. build double array data structure from ordered strings
-2. check whether a string exists and get it's index
+2. check whether a string exists and get its index
 3. scan matched prefixes of a string

 ### Usage